 - Mobility Or Joint Issues– You should assess the alpaca’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
 When checking their legs, pay extra attention to their joints, feeling for any heat, swelling, or crepitus (popping or crunching).
 Mobility and joint issues should be evaluated by a veterinarian to determine the cause and appropriate treatment plan.

-- Respiratory Issues– Watch closely, both during the intake examination and during the quarantine period, for any signs of respiratory illness such as nasal discharge, coughing, an elevated respiratory rate, fever, or breathing that sounds wet, raspy, or wheezy.
+- Respiratory Issues– Watch closely, both during the intake evaluation and during the quarantine period, for any signs of respiratory illness such as nasal discharge, coughing, an elevated respiratory rate, fever, or breathing that sounds wet, raspy, or wheezy.
 Your veterinarian can evaluate the alpaca’s lungs, recommend diagnostic testing, and ultimately offer treatment options.

 - Abscesses– Check their body thoroughly for any abscesses.
 Abscesses on the skin manifest as raised lumps, though not every lump is an abscess.
 One common cause of subcutaneous abscesses is Caseous Lymphadenitis (CL).
 This disease is spread through contact with the pus.
 If you take in a group of new alpacas and only one individual has abscesses, you may want to separate them until diagnostics can be done to determine the cause.
 If it is CL, it’s possible the other alpacas may have already been exposed, but it’s typically a good idea to keep individuals with open abscesses separated while the abscess is draining, especially if CL is a possibility.